from Monologues 2020-

 Rachel Herron in

-The Up & Coming panel series continues with new interviews designed to boost professionals to higher levels in their careers: Directors, Designers, Stage Managers, and more.
+The Panel Series for Up and Coming theatre professionals continues with new interviews designed to boost professionals to higher levels in their careers: Directors, Designers, Stage Managers, and more.
 On the All Out Arts Network: Fresh Fruit Radio

 PAST EVENTS :

 January-February 2022 – The Monologues Project: Developing LGBTQ monologues for Film.
 Public Voting Completed.

 Fall Musical – “Charlotte Lucas is 27 and Not Dead” Live staged-reading, Friday, October 22, 2021 with later broadcast.

 RadioPLAY – 4 Plays in a Radio Broadcast format.
 MARCH – JUNE 2021, and Continuing on Fresh Fruit Radio!

 JUNE 2021 – The Developmental Reading Series.
 One of the most important parts of the Fresh Fruit mission.
 Curated LGBT plays in the early stages of development presented in “Town Hall” style, online, with audience Q & A.

 October 11, 2021 – The annual LGBT Slam Poetry event & contest.
 Always a lively contribution to National Coming Out day.
 And with cash prizes!